psgrover2010/parry-blog/_drafts/brussels-flower-carpet-a-momentary-show-on-the-worlds-most-beautiful-central-square.md

 #### When is the next?

 We saw the Flower Carpet in 2018, so next will happen in 2020 and it repeats in every 2 year.
 Do not think much and head to Brussels in August.
-For future dates, check the official website.
+For future dates, check the official [website](https://www.brussels.be/flower-carpet){: target="_blank"}.

 ![](/uploads/20180817_210120-01.jpeg)